chinenual/synergize/docs/voicing-voice.md

 is altered by the Key Proportionality curve.
 10. `Filters` selects which filter, if any, is used for this oscillator.
-11. `Voice Name` allows you to change the "name" of the voice as it will display in the Cartridge editor.
+11. `Voice Name` allows you to change the "name" of the voice.
 Unlike in SYNHCS, the name does not have to match the VCE filename you save it to.
 12. `Vibrato Type`, `Depth` and `Delay` and `Aperiotic Vibrato`, `Amp` and `Timbre` `Center`, `Sensitivity` and `Transpose`